sashme/KinesisBLE/README.md

+This repo is a personal fork of [This fantastic work to make a Bluetooth LE version of the Kinesis Advantage](https://github.com/sysdevmike/KinesisBLE).
+This will track the above as closely as possible.
+Main changes include:

+- Restoring the default Kinesis layout in the master branch.
+Checkout my personal branch for my own take on the layout.
+- TODO: Restore bluetooth connection reset keymap
+- TODO: Restore program key for power off keymap.

 # Wireless Kinesis Advantage BLE (Bluetooth Low Energy)

 Firmware for a custom controller to turn the [Kinesis Keyboard](https://www.kinesis-ergo.com/shop/advantage2/) wireless.
 Written for the Adafruit nRF52 Feather Arduino board, which is built on Nordic's nRF52 SOC bluetooth module.